Prajwal-koundinya/SAM-2/README.md

 ## 📌 Overview

-This repository demonstrates the use of **Segment Anything Model 2 O SAM 2** for advanced image segmentation by predicting object masks using various input prompts such as points and bounding boxes.
+This repository demonstrates the use of **Segment Anything Model 2 (SAM 2)** for advanced image segmentation by predicting object masks using various input prompts such as points and bounding boxes.
 SAM 2 efficiently generates high-quality masks by first converting the image into an embedding and then predicting the masks based on user-defined prompts.

 ## 🚀 Features